This company is not yet accredited. To learn more, see reviews below or submit your own.

 What they wanted me to pay was $100.00 a month.
 I told them I couldn't do that.
 I even explained to her why I couldn't pay that much which I didn't have to.
 She also asked me if I had any family or friends that can loan me the money.
 I told her, "I am not going to ask my family or friends for the money.
 This is my loan not theirs."
 After that, she put the district manager on the phone who, by the way, was real rude.
 I told him the same thing I told Ms. Rae, which he didn't like and they were going to send me to collections since I couldn't make the $100 monthly payment.
 He also told me they were going to put a hold on my TX DL and before we hung up, I told him, "Don't call me at my job."
 He told me that as long as I'm in collections, they will call me.

 I had about $1,300 debt to credit card company (Capital One) and went to collection agency named Regional Adjustment Bureau CO.
 I made the settlement in amount of $515 to them and now I realize they only put the settlement amount as partial payment.
 I called the collection agency to get some sort of letter and they kept transferring to other department and when they finally answer, they just hang up.
 This is scam so please help me with this issue.
 Thank you.

-Regional Adjustment Bureau Company Profile
+Regional Adjustment Bureau Company Information